These FAQs are intended for those who have been selected to present in a Roundtable format during the conference.

 Q. Is my presentation scheduled for a Roundtable with other like-presentations?

-A. No. The idea of this format is to share a large number of discussion topics at the same Roundtable.
+A. No. The idea of this format is to share a broad range of discussion topics at the same Roundtable to allow conference attendees to move around among topics.

 Q. How will I know (and how will interested participants know) when and where I am presenting?

-A. Your room and your table number and the time at which you will present is shown on the Roundtable schedule along with your topic.
+A. Your room and your table number and the time at which you will present is shown on the online schedule and mobile app along with your topic.

-Q. What if my co-authors want to participate in the presentation?
+Q. What if my co-presenter(s) want to participate in the presentation?

 A. You are free to use your time slot in any way you wish.
-What cannot be made available is more time for your presentation to accommodate co-author participation.
-You and your co-authors are free to divide your assigned time slot as you wish.
+What cannot be made available is more time for your presentation to accommodate co-presenter participation.
+You and your co-presenter(s) are free to divide your assigned time slot as you wish.
 You are not free to exceed the assigned time slot for any reason.

 Q. Should I bring handout copies of my outline or major points?

-A. Yes.
-And please list on your handout all co-authors.
+A. Yes, and if applicable, please list on your handout all co-presenters.

 Q. How will the time allowed per presenter be regulated?

-A. We will have umpires to keep us strictly on schedule.
+A. We will have room host to keep us strictly on schedule.
 You will not be allowed to exceed your time slot.
 Please be cautious of staying within your time period.
 You will not be allowed to continue your presentation into anyone else’s time slot under any circumstances.

 Q. When will Q and A be allowed?

-A. You can allow it within your OWN time slot.
+A. You are in full control of your presentation and should allow Q&A within your designated time slot.

 Q. May I provide my email address on my handout for further collaboration with Conference attendees?

-A. Yes.
-And unless you specify otherwise, your name will also be included on the Roundtable schedule.
+A. Yes, absolutely.
+And unless you specify otherwise, your name will also be included on the schedule.
 This supports extended engagement, collaboration, and Fulbright friendships.

 Q. How early should I arrive in the Roundtable room?